MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-create-contact-companies.md

 > [!TIP]
 > You can also do this the other way around, namely by creating a customer, vendor, employee, or bank account from a contact.
 Learn more in the [To create a customer, vendor, employee, or bank account from a contact](marketing-create-contact-companies.md#to-create-a-customer-vendor-employee-or-bank-account-from-a-contact) section.

-## <a name="to-create-a-customer-vendor-employee-or-bank-account-from-a-contact"></a>To create a customer, vendor, employee, or bank account from a contact
+## To create a customer, vendor, employee, or bank account from a contact

 If you have a customer, vendor, employee, or bank account for the company you want to create a contact for, use the **Create as** action.
 When you create a contact this way, the contact information is later synchronised with the related customer, vendor, employee, or bank account information.
 Learn more at [Synchronising Contacts with Customers, Vendors, and Bank Accounts](marketing-create-contact-companies.md#synchronizing-contacts-with-customers-vendors-employees-and-bank-accounts).<!--Should this link include "Employees" as per the section title below?-->